Daniel-H-99/FBINET/README.md

 ```

 ## 2. Task
-+Complete Expert Binary Convolution (models/ebconv.py)
++ Complete Expert Binary Convolution (models/ebconv.py)
-+Train your model with n_experts = 4, width_multiplier = 2 and report result
++ Train your model with n_experts = 4, width_multiplier = 2 and report result
-+Refer to 2 - step training strategy
++ Refer to 2 - step training strategy
-+Try 2 modification of model
++ Try 2 modification of model
-+Varying Number of experts / Width Multiplier
++ Varying Number of experts / Width Multiplier
-+Replacement of Softmax with Sigmoid
++ Replacement of Softmax with Sigmoid
-+Varying temperature in Softmax
++ Varying temperature in Softmax
-+Varying number of groups for grouped convolution
++ Varying number of groups for grouped convolution
-+…
++ …
-+Try to add inference time as well as  accuracy when reporting results
++ Try to add inference time as well as  accuracy when reporting results
-+Refer to opts.py for conducting experiments
++ Refer to opts.py for conducting experiments